fpopic/master-indexers/README.md

 #### Usage:

-Used to preprocess input files on single machine because it constructs shared dictionaries (sync needed on multicore) and maps ids to indexes.
+Used to preprocess input files on single machine because it constructs shared dictionaries \
+(sync for mutable collection needed on multicore) and maps ids to indexes.

 Scala time > 45 min (only item-item matrix)\
 C++   time < 5 min  (both matrices)